 The University of Virginia was founded by Thomas Jefferson in 1819.
 Since then, it has been recognized as one of the top public universities in the country.
 Students are encouraged to gain practical experience through plenty of research opportunities and internships to accompany their classroom education.
 UVA is dedicated to ensuring that its students have all of the tools necessary to succeed in student life and prepare for their future career from help finding student housing University of Virginia to getting a yearly flu shot.

 With such a stellar reputation, UVA receives a large number of applications each year.
 In order to maintain its high levels of academic excellence, prospective students are required to provide evidence that they can fulfill the high standards.
-Check the admission admission website for deadlines for new freshmen and transfer students.
+Check the admission website for deadlines for new freshmen and transfer students.
 When applying, students must provide SAT or ACT scores, one teacher and one counselor recommendation and your school transcript.
-UVA uses the Common Application to accept all necessary information and students will be evaluated with a holistic approach rather than an assessment based off of one specific criteria.
+UVA uses the Common Application to accept all necessary information and students will be evaluated with a holistic approach rather than an assessment based on one specific criteria.

 Each student may require different levels of assistance at various times throughout their college career.
 The professors and staff at UVA are committed to making sure that every student has the tools necessary to graduate while remaining physically and emotionally healthy.

 Medical care at Elson Student Health Center is provided for all registered students.
 Common reasons for visits include health screenings, sexually transmitted infections, chronic health problems, physicals, dermatologic problems, abdominal pain, allergies, asthma, and musculoskeletal pain.
 It also provides flu shots, physicals for athletic activity approval, and other vaccinations.